getclaps/site/README.md

 After this step, `<clap-button/>` will work immediately on your site.

 _Note that the Clap Button Dashboard is work in progress._
-_All the relevant information is there and you can cancel your subscription._
+_You can view relevant information in the dashboard cancel your subscription._
-_However it doesn't look very nice and interactivity is limited right now._
 {:.note title="Important"}

 {% include form.html btn_size="btn-lg" cancel_url="/#pricing" %}